Cooperative video game: First-person shooters

 The release of Doom in 1993 was a breakthrough in network gaming.
-Though arguably deathmatch was both the most influential and most popular mode, Doom's co-op gameplay was also significant.
 Up to four players could travel through the entire game together, playing on separate computers over a LAN.
 The game's campaign mode was designed primarily for single player, but the difficulty was tweaked to compensate for extra human players.
 The following three games produced by id Software (Doom II, Quake and Quake II) all featured co-op modes.
-Some of these first-person shooters employ cooperative gameplay, where many players are joined to reach a common goal.
-However, some first person shooters do not make use of cooperative gameplay.

 Starting from the early 2000s, however, many FPS developers have forsaken co-op campaign play, opting to focus more purely on either a more detailed and in-depth single player experience or a purely multiplayer game.
-Epic's Unreal Tournament series had shifted almost entirely towards deathmatch modes, and significant FPS releases such as Doom 3, Quake 4, and both Half-Life titles shipped without cooperative gameplay modes.
-However, with the Gears of War franchise introducing the "Horde" four-player cooperative mode, it has undergone a resurgence, starting a trend which included Halo 3: ODST's "Firefight" mode and Call of Duty: World at War's "Nazi Zombies" mode.
+Epic's Unreal Tournament series had shifted almost entirely towards deathmatch modes, and significant FPS releases such as Doom 3, Quake 4, and both Half-Life titles shipped without co-op gameplay modes.
+However, Killing Floor, originally a total conversion mod for the game Unreal Tournament 2004, first released in 2005, introduced the co-op wave-based survival game mode.
+After the Gears of War franchise introduced the term, Horde mode, which is a four-player co-op wave-based survival game mode, the co-op game mode has undergone a resurgence, starting a trend which included Halo 3: ODST's "Firefight" mode and Call of Duty: World at War's "Nazi Zombies" mode.
 More games in the genre from the 2010s include the Payday and Destiny series.